michaelneale/goose-ci/README.md

 # Goose CI

-Run Goose as an action in CI.
+Run goose as an action in CI.

 The basics: